lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 I've written shortly about features and behaviours in C#.
 Either ones that

 - I've stumbled upon
-- found interesting
+- I've found interesting
 - I knew existed but I've never used
-- I have not fully understood how they work under the hood
+- I've not fully understood how they work under the hood

 I thought I should gather the first five "lessons" in a blog post.
 This also gives me some more space to add context and explanation to the examples than can be fitted into a tweet.